All posts

 So far, no surprises there.

 But the connection window has an Options button, revealing additional tabs.
-For example, on the Connection Properties tab, you can specify a default database for a connection or a shorter timeout (especially useful for the Docker containers). ut I’m interested in the last tab, called Additional Connection Parameters.
+For example, on the Connection Properties tab, you can specify a default database for a connection or a shorter timeout (especially useful for the Docker containers).
+But I'm interested in the last tab, called Additional Connection Parameters.

-’s program_name column (instead of another boring Microsoft SQL Server Management Studio - Query).
+I usually use this tab to specify an Application Name parameter.
+Then I can use the application name to filter XE or Adam Machanic 's sp_WhoIsActive program_name column (instead of another boring Microsoft SQL Server Management Studio - Query).

 Application Name=It's a me, Mario;